solana-developers/solana-cookbook/docs/gaming/monetization.md

 Building a game on Solana opens up a lot of interesting monetization options for games.

-## Selling NFTs
+## Digital Collectibles
-You can sell NFTs to raise raise money.
-It is basically like crowd sourcing the development of your game.
-If the game becomes successful the value of the NFTs will likely also go up.
-For that you first need to create an NFT collection.
+Digital collectibles on blockchains are more commonly known as NFTs.
+Games can sell NFTs much like people sell items within the Steam shop.
+NFTs are commonly a part of a collection.
 [Metaplex Docs](https://docs.metaplex.com/)<br />
 [Setup a candy machine step by step](https://youtu.be/0KHv1dMV8zU)<br />
-Then you can list the collection on one of the many Nft market places on Solana.

 ## Royalty fees
 NFTs on Solana can define a resell fee for NFTs which most market places read and use.
 This means that on every NFT sell on a secondary market place you will get a percentage of the selling price.
 This can be a constant income stream if the NFTs are traded a lot.